pablo-jurado/week_10_lecture_1_exercises/answers.md

 but we wont have access to those variables from the global scope.

 #### (2) Returning an inner function does not call the function when the outer function is called.
 How can this be resolved?
+We can return a self-invoking function.

 #### (3) In the example below, why does the global variable get reassigned?
+Because we have access to a global variable from any other scope.

 ```
 var reassignmentExample = "Global variable";